DremOSDeveloperTeam/DremOS/README.md

 # DremOS

 DremOS is a fast and lightweight OS.
-It originally started on SUSEStudio which since has shut down, so since 0.5.0 it is based on Linux Mint.
-DremOS is possibly the greatest Mint-based OS because it has everything you need and is possibly better then the past DremOS.
-We have continued our work using built in programs on Ubuntu and some good terminal knowlege because ExpressBuild isn't finished yet (we may do Mint-based OSes AND SUSE-based OSes when it comes out).
-It simply allowed you to build appliances but did not allow you to edit them to the extent SUSEStudio did.
+It originally started on SUSEStudio which since has shut down, so since 0.5.0 it was turned into a large repository of applications to be downloaded in a zip.

+# Installation

+Installation is easy and is done in 3 steps.

+Step 1.)
+Download <code>install-dremos-x.x.x.zip</code> from the Releases page.
+This will be a large file. (x.x.x is for version)
+Step 2.)
+Extract the .zip.
+There will be a folder named "apps" an a .sh file named install.sh.
+Step 3.)
+In a terminal and in the same directory as the .sh and apps folder, type in <code>./install.sh</code>

 # Downloads

-## DremOS 0.6.0 ("Reminder")

-DremOS 0.6.0 is going to begin development when the ISO for DremOS 0.5.0 has been uploaded.

-### Planned Update Notes

-This update is to get DremOS a little over where it was before.
-DremOS 0.5.0 was simply made to say DremOS isn't dead and refuses to die and to make it an Mint-based OS.

-~More logo changes and other fun stuff like that

-+Java JRE 8

-+Visual Studio Code

-## DremOS 0.5.0 ("Minty")
+## DremOS 0.5.0 ("Half")

 <a href="https://github.com/samparisot/DremOS/releases/download/0.5.0/DremOS-0.5.0.iso">Download</a>

 Note: DremOS 0.5.0 has not been released yet, so this link will not work.

-Expected release date: Before 5/1/18
+Expected release date: Unknown

 ### Update Notes